Between expressions and statements, there are phrases.

 executed due to no predicate evaluated to true, then evaluate

-, if that is still not true, then statement
+expressions-list, if that is still not true, then statement is not

 : "while" "(" expressions-list ")" statement % rule